Climate Extremes, Attribution and Forecasting

 We will simulate extreme sea levels for thousands of synthetic tropical cyclones – using goal programming as a tool to reduce the computational costs and combine multiple tropical cyclones into one simulation.
 We will simulate flood inundation at high resolution by nesting local models within a global model – by coupling our models with the OMUSE software which allows for a multi-scale modelling approach.
 The novel framework is an important step towards improved global assessments of flood risk.

-This study was conducted in collaboration with Netherlands eScience Center and Deltares.
+This study is conducted in collaboration with Netherlands eScience Center and Deltares.

 For more information, please visit the site https://www.research-software.nl/software/omuse